Cuaima/MLOps-Pract-1/README.md

-# MLOps-Pract-1
+# MLOps Practical 1
-week 1 of Reproductibility and Model Deployment
+This is my first GitHub repository for the Reproducibility & Model Deployment course.
+Author: Claudia Yanez